beta6nine9/zabbix_rsm/automated-tests/framework/README.md

 Executes external command and validates exit status, STDOUT and STDERR.

 Arguments `expected_stdout` and `expected_stderr` are optional.
-If they contain a string that is enclosed in `//`, this string is used as a regex pattern, otherwise the whole output has to be the same as the string (in this case, trailing newlines are ignored).
+If they contain a string that is enclosed in `//`, this string is used as a regex pattern, otherwise the whole output has to be the same as the string (in this case, trailing whitespaces are ignored).

 ### start-server